-The alarm sounds off like a trumpet slicing through the silence of the morning.
-Its 6:00 am on Monday morning.
-A cough and sore throat combo has you struggling to find the motivation to leave the warmth of your bed.
-However, the kids need to be taken to school and you have a major presentation at work-theres no time to waste sitting in a crowded urgent care waiting room.
-Luckily you work for a company that understands colds are not reserved only for the weekends and has provided a telemedicine program with your health benefits package.
-You make an appointment quickly through eNcounter Web, a telemedicine software application, and you are speaking with a real doctor in minutes from the comforts of your home.
-You save time, money and still retain the peace of mind from speaking with a professional physician.
+But the kids need to be taken to school and you have a major presentation at work – you have zero time to waste sitting in a crowded urgent care waiting room.
+Luckily, you work for a company that understands colds are not reserved only for the weekends, which means your health benefits package includes a telemedicine program.
+You make an appointment quickly through eNcounter Web, a telemedicine software application, and in just minutes you’re speaking with a real doctor from the comforts of your home.
+You save time and money, but still get the peace of mind from speaking with a physician.

 The New World of Employer Health Benefits

-- Reduced cost of healthcare benefits and less out of pocket fees for copays at urgent care or emergency rooms.
+- Reduced cost of healthcare benefits and fewer out-of-pocket fees for urgent care or emergency room copays

-Additionally, millennials now comprise the largest percentage of todays workforce and place more value on health care that is convenient and cost effective.
-They are also more likely to adopt new technology than other generations, making them prime candidates for telehealth visits.
+Additionally, millennials now comprise the largest percentage of today's workforce.
+They’re more likely to adopt new technology than other generations, making them prime candidates for telehealth visits.

 The GlobalMed Workplace